magronp/spectrogram-inversion/README.md

 This repository contains the code for reproducing the experiments in our paper entitled [Spectrogram Inversion for Audio Source Separation via Consistency, Mixing, and Magnitude Constraints](https://arxiv.org/abs/2303.01864), published at EUSIPCO 2023.

-We also provide some sounds in the `examples` folder, with the original clean speech and noise signals along with their mixture (SNR = -10 dB), as well as enhanced speech signals using various spectrogram inversion algorithms.
+We also provide some sounds in the `examples` folder: it contains a clean speech and a noise signals along with their mixture (SNR = -10 dB), as well as enhanced speech signals using various spectrogram inversion algorithms.
+Note that all algorithms produce perceptually similar results, although one can here slightly less distortion in the voice when using Mix+Incons.

 ## Setup